Where Outflows Meet Inflows: Gas Kinematics in SSA22 Lyman-$\alpha$ Blob 2 Decoded by Advanced Radiative Transfer Modelling: Radiative Transfer modelling Using The Multiphase Clumpy Model

 \subsubsection{Fits \& Derived Parameters}

 We selected fifteen representative \lya\ spectra from the high SB regions in LAB2 for further model fitting.
 The positions of these spectra are shown in Figure \ref{fig:Lya_images}, and the profiles are shown in Figure \ref{fig:Lya_linemaps}.
-All spectra were extracted at the center of a 3 pixel $\times$ 3 pixel boxcar from the spatially and spectrally smoothed KCWI datacube.
+All spectra were extracted from certain single spatial pixels of the boxcar-smoothed KCWI datacube, each representing the average spectrum of a corresponding 3 pixel x 3 pixel boxcar-smoothed region.

 In addition to using the multiphase, clumpy models to fit the \lya\ spectra, we also adopted the widely used `shell model' (e.g. \citealt{Ahn03,Verhamme06,Dijkstra06b}).
 A similar three-dimensional cubic grid of shell models was constructed by varying three parameters: the shell expansion velocity $v_{\rm exp}$, the shell \HI\ column density ${\rm log}\,N_{\rm HI,\,{\rm shell}}$, and the effective temperature of \HI\ in the shell, ${\rm log}\,T_{\rm shell}$.
 Two more parameters, namely the intrinsic line width $\sigma_{\rm i}$ and the velocity shift with respect to the initial guess for the systemic redshift ($z$ = 3.09 for spectrum 1 and $z$ = 3.098 for all other spectra), $\Delta v_{\rm shell}$, are varied continuously in post-processing\footnote{The detailed configuration of the shell model is presented in \citet{Gronke15}, and an example of fitting \lya\ spectra with a grid of shell models is presented, for instance, in \citet{Gronke17}.}.